josbeir/cakephp-docs-md/docs/4/en/development/rest.md

 RESTful controllers often use parsed extensions to serve up different views based on different kinds of requests.
 We're defining the content-type based views we support in this controller.
 We're including CakePHP's `JsonView`.
-To learn more about it and Xml based views see [/views/json-and-xml-views](views/json-and-xml-views.md).
+To learn more about it and Xml based views see [JSON and XML views](../views/json-and-xml-views.md).
 By using `JsonView` we can define a `serialize` option.
 This option is used to define which view variables `JsonView` should serialize into JSON.